 Evaluating Disability for People with Immune-Deficiency Disorders

 Patients seeking disability payments for their immunodeficiency disorder will have to prove that they are impacted in a way that they cannot perform their old job or any job that they could be trained to work.
-Immune-deficiency disorders are listed as qualifying conditions in the Blue Book; the document the Social Security Administration (SSA) uses to determine disability.
-To be eligible for disability with the Blue Book, patients must:
+A claimant may qualify for benefits if they meet the following criteria:

 Even if these conditions do not apply, it is still possible to qualify for disability benefits.
 The primary qualifier for many patients seeking disability benefits will be the Residual Functional Capacity (RFC) assessment that indicates how the disorder affects and limits their life activities.